Country · Americas

 Weather

 Weather in the United States varies significantly by region and season.
-In the Northeast, winters are cold and snowy, while summers are warm and humid.
-The Southeast experiences hot, humid summers and mild winters, with frequent rainfall.
-The Midwest has cold winters and hot, humid summers.
-The West Coast enjoys mild, wet winters and dry summers, with significant temperature variations between coastal and inland areas.
-Mountain regions can see heavy snowfall in winter, while deserts like the Southwest experience extreme heat in summer and mild winters.
-Always check local forecasts for the most accurate and up-to-date weather information.
+In the northeast, winters are cold and snowy, while summers are warm and humid.
+The southeast experiences hot, humid summers and mild winters.
+The midwest has cold winters and hot, humid summers.
+The southwest is arid with hot summers and mild winters.
+The west coast has mild, wet winters and dry summers, with significant variation from north to south.
+The mountains experience cold winters and mild summers.
+Always check local forecasts closer to your travel dates for the most accurate information.

 Getting There